DCC-EX/Support-Doc/Starter Setup Guide.md

     * To operate the layout either
         * By using the JMRI control application
         * -or- to utilise the Arduino Serial Monitor
-        * -or- to use the Chrome based web browser throttle

 * **A USB A - B cable**